CDCA Dental Exam Schedule

 - External candidates will not be allowed to start the exam until their facility fee has been paid in full

-- Payment can be made in person at the Dental Stores, located in the basement of the Dental Building, or by calling Dental Stores at 734-764-1551
+- Payment can be made in person at the Dental Stores, located on the First Floor of the Dental Building, or by calling Dental Stores at 734-764-1551

 - Mastercard, Visa, Discover Card and American Express are accepted, no personal checks